kinoute/til/devops/ci-docker-use-last-image-for-quicker-building.md

 # CI/Docker: Use last image for quicker building

-When you heavily use Continuous Integration on Gitlab for example, you build a lot of new Docker Images.
+When you heavily use Continuous Integration on Gitlab — for example —, you build a lot of new Docker Images.
 Some can take a long time to build, depending of how your (private) Docker registry is caching things.

-A nice way to build a new Docker Image for your project in the CI is to use the Docker build `--cache-from` argument.
+A nice way to build a new Docker Image for your project in the CI is to use the Docker `--cache-from` argument.
 When you use it to build a new image, it will use the previous image built for that project to accelerate the build of the new one.